 Are cheap laser measures accurate?

-At the $29-$39 price point, accuracy specifications match those of $79-$149 models on paper -- and in our testing, the TACKLIFE at $29 delivered +/-1/16" accuracy under 80 feet, matching the Bosch and DEWALT.
+At the $29-$39 price point, accuracy specifications match those of $79-$149 models on paper -- and in our testing, the TACKLIFE at the current retailer price delivered +/-1/16" accuracy under 80 feet, matching the Bosch and DEWALT.
 The differences at lower price points are in durability (plastic vs metal housing), environmental protection (no IP rating vs IP54), features (no Bluetooth, smaller memory), and reliability at maximum range and in extreme conditions.
 If you measure clean, temperate indoor spaces occasionally, the TACKLIFE is genuinely accurate.
 If you're on a job site daily, the durability gap is worth paying for.